-Gardening is top of mind for a lot of people this time of year and itimgp1292 seems that even though our weather has been very wet the gardeners are planting and plucking (as I write this the sky is getting darker as today’s rain storm moves in).
+Gardening is top of mind for a lot of people this time of year and it seems that even though our weather has been very wet the gardeners are planting and plucking (as I write this the sky is getting darker as today’s rain storm moves in).

 One thing we don’t think about often is the impact downsizing has on our gardening.
 We talk about all the other impacts of moving and downsizing that cause us stress, such as reducing our possessions and finding new doctors, dentists and other services.
 But moving away from the gardens that we may have worked on for years to where it probably feels like you are starting over.